Variables

 A string representing a valid SQL query statement to be assigned to a SQL procedure variable.
 See

-s to the left of the equation must match the number of items in the select list.
-Thissql_query_statement
+SELECTstatement select list will be assigned to eachvar_namein the order listed in the select list.
+The number ofvar_names to the left of the equation must match the number of items in the select list.
+Thissql_query_statementmust be enclosed by parentheses. dynamic_sql_statement-

 An